 In line with decision 14/34, many submissions noted that the 2050 Vision of the Strategic Plan for Biodiversity 2011-2020 is relevant and should be a part of the post-2020 global biodiversity framework.
 It was also suggested that the rational for the 2050 Vision should be further developed, and the possible need for milestones for 2030 and 2040 should be explored.

 Several submissions noted that work is required to develop a common and clear understanding of what reaching the 2050 Vision for Biodiversity entails in concrete terms so that it can effectively inform action to bend the curve of biodiversity loss.
-The use of backcasting and scenario analysis to accomplish this was noted.
+The use of back casting and scenario analysis to accomplish this was noted.
 It was also suggested that each Party clearly describe what “Living in Harmony with Nature” means according to their national circumstances and to incorporate this into their national biodiversity strategies and action plans.

 Suggestions on how the 2050 Vision could be defined include: